MicrosoftDocs/azure-dev-docs/articles/chef/windows-vm-configure.md

 Navigate to the `C:\chef\cookbooks\webserver\templates\default\Default.htm.erb` file.
 Edit the file by adding some simple *Hello World* HTML code, and then save the file.

-## Upload the cookbook to the Chef Server
+## Upload the Chef cookbook to the Chef Server

 In this step, you make a copy of the cookbook that you have created on the local machine and upload it to the Chef Hosted Server.
 Once uploaded, the cookbook appears under the **Policy** tab.